riturajshakti/super-easy-validator/README.md

 ### 4. **`name`**

-`name` validation is used to check if a field is a valid name string. e.g.
+`name` validation is used to check if a field is a valid name (can be full name or short name) string. e.g.

 ```js
 let rules = {